Jaishreebala/Bootcamp-Managment-API/readme.md

-# DevCamper
+# Bootcamp Manager
-> Backend API for the DevCamper application, which is a bootcamp directory website.
+> Backend API for an organization, that maintains a bootcamp directory website.

 ## Usage